-- 1. Master core concepts and methods from ecological and physical sciences and their application in environmental problem solving. - 2.
-Master core concepts and methods from economic, political, and social analysis as they pertain to the design and evaluation of environmental policies and institutions. - 3.
-Appreciate the ethical, cross-cultural, and historical context of environmental issues and the links between human and natural systems. - 4.
-Understand the transnational character of environmental problems and ways of addressing them, including interactions across local to global scales. - 5.
-Apply systems concepts and methodologies to analyze and understand interactions between social and environmental processes. - 6.
-Reflect critically about their roles and identities as citizens, consumers and environmental actors in a complex, interconnected world. - 7.
-Demonstrate proficiency in quantitative methods, qualitative analysis, critical thinking, and written and oral communication needed to conduct high-level work as interdisciplinary scholars and/or practitioners.
+- Demonstrate core concepts and methods from ecological and physical sciences and their application in environmental problem solving. - Identify concepts and methods from economic, political, and social analysis as they pertain to the design and evaluation of environmental policies and institutions. - Distinguish the ethical, cross-cultural, and historical context of environmental issues and the links between human and natural systems. - Analyze the transnational character of environmental problems and ways of addressing them, including interactions across local to global scales. - Prioritize and analyses the social issues. - Integrate the environmental principles in the projects undertaken in field of engineering and technology.